George Augustus Stallings Jr.

-George Augustus Stallings Jr. (born March 17, 1948) is the founder of the Imani Temple African-American Catholic Congregation and was long active in the Black Catholic Movement.
-He served as a Catholic priest from 1974 to 1989, and was based in Washington, DC, for many years.

-He established the Imani Temple as an independent denomination in 1989, making a public break in 1990 with the Catholic Church on The Phil Donahue Show.
+George Augustus Stallings Jr. (born March 17, 1948) is an American religious leader.
+He was the founder of the Imani Temple African-American Catholic Congregation and was long active in the Black Catholic movement.
+He served as a Catholic priest from 1974 to 1989, and was based in Washington, D.C., for many years.
+He established the Imani Temple as an independent denomination in 1989, making a public break in 1990 with the Roman Catholic Church on The Phil Donahue Show.
 The Archbishop of Washington excommunicated him that year.

+Biography

 Early life and priestly ministry

 Stallings was born in 1948 in New Bern, North Carolina, to George Augustus Stallings Sr., and Dorothy Smith.
-His grandmother, Bessie Taylor, introduced him as a boy to worship in a black Baptist church.
+His grandmother—Bessie Taylor—introduced him as a boy to worship in a black Baptist church.
 He enjoyed the service so much that he said he wanted to be a minister.
 During his high school years, he began expressing "Afrocentric" sentiments, insisting on his right to wear a mustache, despite school rules, as a reflection of black identity.

 To prepare for the priesthood, he attended St. Pius X Seminary in Kentucky and received a BA degree in philosophy in 1970.
 Sent by his bishop to the Pontifical North American College in Rome, he earned three degrees from the Pontifical University of Saint Thomas Aquinas between 1970 and 1975: the Bachelor of Sacred Theology (S.T.B.), a master's degree in pastoral theology, and a Licentiate of Sacred Theology (S.T.L.).

 Stallings was ordained a priest in 1974.
 His first assignment was as an associate pastor at Our Lady of Peace Church, Washington, D.C.
-In 1976, at the age of 28 and two years after ordination, he was named a pastor of St. Teresa of Avila parish in Washington.
+In 1976, at age 28 and two years after ordination, he was named a pastor of St. Teresa of Avila parish in Washington.
 He was the pastor of this church for 14 years.
-During Stallings' pastorate, the parish become known for its integration of African-American culture and gospel music in the Mass.
-He was active in the Black Catholic Movement and promoted the integration of African-American culture into Catholicism.
+During Stallings' pastorate, the parish become known for its integration of African American culture and gospel music in the Mass.
+He was active in the Black Catholic movement and promoted the integration of African American culture into Roman Catholicism.

 In 1985, Stallings secretly bought a private home in Anacostia in violation of the archdiocese rule requiring priests to live in the parish rectory.
 The Washington Post reported that Stallings had allegedly misused parish funds to renovate his Anacostia house.
 In 1988, he was transferred to a new position as a diocesan evangelist.

-Departure and excommunication from the Catholic Church
+Departure and sexual allegations

 In the late 1980s, Stallings made numerous appearances in the news media.
 He was interviewed on The Oprah Winfrey Show, Larry King Live, The Phil Donahue Show and The Diane Rehm Show.
-By 1989, Stallings had announced he was leaving to found a new ministry, the Imani Temple African-American Catholic Congregation.
-He stated that he left because the Catholic Church did not serve the African-American community or recognize talent.
+By 1989, Stallings had announced he was leaving to found a new ministry, the Imani Temple African-American Catholic Congregation, breaking with the Holy See.
+He stated that he left because Roman Catholicism did not serve the African American community or recognize talent.